-The Best Professional Film is for those films that have been commercially backed and/or produced by a film company.
+This category is for films that have been commercially backed and/or produced by a film company.
 You can see the submission form for the full criteria for this category.

-So now you're psyched and ready to get going, here's how to enter:
+So now you're psyched and ready to get going, here's how to go about entering:

 1) Get filming

 Remember that your film should be 10 minutes tops and feature a woman as the main protagonist.
 Check out these from Paul Diffley's video guide to adventure filmmaking to help you get started.
 Or veteran filmmaker Alastair Lee's best advice on making an outdoor film.